pubannotation/pubannotation/docs/submit-annotation.md

 Note that, in URL, a division is specified as `divs/division_number`.

-When it is encoded in a JSON file, it is specified as `"div_id":division_number`, where _division_number_ is an integer value.
+When it is encoded in a JSON file, it is specified as `"divid":division_number`, where _division_number_ is an integer value.

 Below is an example:
 {% highlight json %}